 Gerry Fox has won major awards (including the BAFTA, The Royal Television Society Best Arts Film, the Grierson Best Arts Documentary, the Prix Italia and The Festival of Films on Art in Montreal Grand Prize) for his innovative films about artists, including Gilbert and George, Robert Frank, Claes Oldenburg, Marc Quinn, Gerhard Richter and Bill Viola.

-A retrospective of Gerry Fox’s works were recently featured in ‘Cinematic Tableaux’ at the International Festival of Films on Art in Montreal, Canada (2013).
+A retrospective of Gerry Fox’s works were featured in ‘Cinematic Tableaux’ at the International Festival of Films on Art in Montreal, Canada (2013).

 Gerry Fox was born in South Africa in 1964 and lives and works in London.